danehobrecht/friday-night-craftin/README.md

 ### Who?
 tmuq.
 ### What?
-Friday Night Craftin' is a vanilla redstone interpretation of Friday Night Funkin', a Newgrounds-based rhythm game.
-It was made with the idea in mind to mimic as many of the components from the original game as possible using purely vanilla Minecraft redstone mechanics.
+Friday Night Craftin' is a vanilla redstone interpretation of Friday Night Funkin', a Newgrounds originating rhythm game.
+It was made with the idea in mind to mimic as many of the components from the original game as possible using purely vanilla Minecraft mechanics.
 ### When?
 Anytime.
 ### Where?